- State Farm has the cheapest average full coverage premium in Florida at $2,055 per year.

 If you have a loan or lease on your vehicle, you may have different insurance requirements than just satisfying the state minimum coverage.
 Both lenders and lessors usually require full coverage, which adds comprehensive coverage and collision coverage to your policy.
 These coverage types provide substantial financial protection for both collision and non-collision damage to your vehicle, rather than just for damage you cause to another party.
 Lessors also usually require that you carry higher-than-state-minimum liability limits.
-You could also consider gap insurance, designed to pay for the difference between your loan value and the vehicle’s actual cash value if your car is stolen or totaled.
+You could also consider gap insurance, designed to pay for the difference between your loan value and the vehicle’s actual cash value if your new car is stolen or totaled.
 Gap coverage typically costs less if you purchase it from your auto insurer versus your lender.

 Consider your individual needs